pangenome/spodgi/README.md

 For each triple pattern we generate all possible matching triples using python generators (`yield`).
 For example if we see in triple pattern with `rdf:type` as predicate we know we need to iterate over all Odgi objects and return for each of them the triples where the `rdf:type` is set.
 If the predicate is not known we return an empty generator.

+## Why VG ?

+vG is the first useful graph genome variation toolkit.
+That has supported writing and reading RDF since 2016.
+This introduced the predicates and classes needed for describing and navigating through the graph genome topology.

+## Why FALDO

+[FALDO](https://jbiomedsem.biomedcentral.com/articles/10.1186/s13326-016-0067-z) is a way to describe a linear coordinate space as used in [UniProt](https://sparql.uniprot.org) and the [Ensembl/EBI RDF platform](http://rdf.ebi.ac.uk) and other sequence orientated databases.
+Supporting FALDO makes it easier to use queries designed for the linear view on the graph genome view, allowing both kinds of views on the same data.

 # How to run